Gadsden Purchase: Gadsden and Santa Anna

-A treaty initiated in the Fillmore administration that would provide joint Mexican and United States protection for the Sloo grant was signed in Mexico on March 21, 1853.
-At the same time that this treaty was received in Washington, Pierce learned that New Mexico Territorial Governor William C. Lane had issued a proclamation claiming the Mesilla Valley as part of New Mexico, leading to protests from Mexico.
+A treaty initiated during the Fillmore administration that would provide joint Mexican and United States protection for the Sloo grant was signed in Mexico on March 21, 1853.
+At the same time that this treaty was received in Washington, Pierce learned that New Mexico Territorial Governor William Carr Lane had issued a proclamation claiming the Mesilla Valley as part of New Mexico, leading to protests from Mexico.
 Pierce was also aware of efforts by France, through its consul in San Francisco, to acquire the Mexican state of Sonora.

 Pierce recalled Lane in May and replaced him with David Meriwether of Kentucky.
 Meriwether was given orders to stay out of the Mesilla Valley until negotiations with Mexico could be completed.
-With the encouragement of Davis, Pierce also appointed James Gadsden as minister to Mexico, with specific instructions to negotiate with Mexico over the acquisition of additional territory.
+Pierce also appointed James Gadsden as minister to Mexico, with specific instructions to negotiate with Mexico over the acquisition of additional territory.
 Secretary of State William L. Marcy gave Gadsden clear instructions: he was to secure the Mesilla Valley for the purposes of building a railroad through it, convince Mexico that the US had done its best regarding the Indian raids, and elicit Mexican cooperation in efforts by US citizens to build a canal or railroad across the Isthmus of Tehuantepec.
-Supporting the Sloo interests was not part of the instructions.
+Supporting the interests of Sloo and his private enterprise was not part of the instructions.
 Gadsden met with Santa Anna in Mexico City on September 25, 1853, to discuss the terms of the treaty.